Khashoggi family forgives those who killed their father: tweet

 “In this blessed night of the blessed month (of Ramadan) we remember God’s saying: If a person forgives and makes reconciliation, his reward is due from Allah”

-“Therefore we the sons of the Martyr’s Jamal Khashoggi announce pardoning those who killed our father, seeking reward God almighty” he added
+“Therefore we the sons of the Martyr’s Jamal Khashoggi announce pardoning those who killed our father, seeking reward God almighty” he added.

+(This story has been refiled to correct the day of week in first paragraph)

 Reporting by Samar Hassan, writing by Marwa Rashad; Editing by Shri Navaratnam